jeffrafter/authkit/README.md

 ## Why?

 There are lots of great authentication gems out there; devise? clearance? restful_auth?
 All of these seek to solve the problem of adding authentication to your application but they all share one philosophy: you shouldn't need to think about authentication to build your app.
 For me, I find I spend way more time trying to figure out how to customize the tools for the few cases when my application needs to do something different.

 Authkit takes the opposite stance: auth belongs in your app.
 It is important and it is specific to your app.
 It only includes generators and installs itself with some specs.
 You customize it.
 Everything is right where you would expect it to be.

+Of course, this stance can be very dangerous a it relies on the application developer to not interfere with the authentication mechanisms, and it makes introducing security patches difficult.
+This is the trade-off.
+Generally speaking the approaches taken within authkit are designed for the early life-cycle of a small to medium application.
+It can support much larger platforms, but it is likely that larger platforms will need centralized authentication mechanisms that go beyond the scope of this project.

 ## Features

 Authkit supports Ruby down to version 1.9 but targets 2.0.
 It is built for Rails 4.
 It is possible that it could support Rails 3.x (currently it relies on strong parameters and the Rails 4 message verifier and `secret_key_base`).
 Some of the features include:

   * Signup (username or email)
   * Login/Logout